All Episodes

 Yeah.

-And I want people to clearly understand what the principles are and what they are not, and I want them to understand the decisions that have yet to be made with regards to this bill and the way it's written.
+And I want them to understand the decisions that have yet to be made with regards to this bill and the way it's written.

-There's gonna be public hearings.
+There's going to be public hearings.

-I mean, I want this place to work the way it's supposed to work, with every senator having input, with the public having input, and then obviously the House is gonna have their imprint on this as well.
+I mean, I want this place to work the way it's supposed to work, with every senator having input, with the public having input.

 And I think information empowers people to make intelligent judgments on the best direction for our country.